katansapdevelop/katansapdevelop/README.md

 SAP BTP and Microsoft Azure with a view to continue to assist clients to transition across from their existing on-premise solutions to take advance where appropriate of cloud based solutions

 ## 📫 How to reach me: ...
 I'd love to hear from you about ideas and opportunities in this space.
-You can reach on me twitter [@katansapdevelop](https://twitter.com/KatanSAPDevelop) or via [LinkedIn](https://www.linkedin.com/in/katanpatel/)
+You can reach on me BlueSky [@katan-patel.bsky.social](https://bsky.app/profile/katan-patel.bsky.social) or via [LinkedIn](https://www.linkedin.com/in/katanpatel/)